axos88/optics-rs/README.md

 A marker trait is defined to represent the optic type.
 This trait defines as supertraits the necessary base optic traits required for its functionality.
 For example, a Prism marker trait would extend `HasPartialGetter` and `HasSetter`.
 The marker trait has a blanket implementation to be automatically implement for all structs that implement the required base traits.

 #### Implementation Struct (Impl)
 An Impl struct (e.g., `LensImpl`) serves as the public interface for the optic type.
-The semantics of the Impl wrapper is "a container of an optics that currently acts as a ..."
+The semantics of the Impl wrapper is "a container of optics that currently acts as a ..."
 This struct wraps the concrete implementation opaquely and is directly returned by the crate's API.
-Utilizing a concrete struct also allows to use correct combinating function signatures and allow downgrading an optic to an inferior type (lens to prism, iso to getter).
+Utilizing a concrete struct also allows to use correct combining function signatures and allow downgrading an optic to an inferior type (lens to prism, iso to getter).

 The Impl struct is responsible for:
 - Implementing all base optic traits its wrapped optic implements, and allowing for casting between different optic types (e.g., from Iso to Lens or Prism).
 - Providing `combine_with_xxx` functions to compose optics, returning an Impl of the resulting optic type.
-- Providing `cast_to_xxx` functions returning an Impl of an inferior optic type (e.g., from Lens to Prism or Getter).
+- Providing `as_xxx` functions returning an Impl of an inferior optic type (e.g., from Lens to Prism or Getter).

 #### Composed Implementations
 A `composed.rs` file within each module contains implementations that compose two optics to form the current optic type.
 For instance, a `ComposedPrism` might combine a `Lens` and a `FallibleIso`.
 In some cases errors need to be wrapped either automatically if they implement `Into<>`, or by mapping functions.